Privacy Notice for California Residents

 - Information excluded from the CCPA's scope, such as:

-- Personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FCRA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (CalFIPA), and the Driver's Privacy Protection Act of 1994.
+- Certain personal information covered by or collected under certain sector-specific privacy laws including, but not limited to, the Fair Credit Reporting Act (FCRA), the federal Gramm-Leach-Bliley Act (GLBA) and its implementing regulations, the California Financial Information Privacy Act (CalFIPA), and the Driver's Privacy Protection Act of 1994.

-We may use the personal information we collect for one or more of the following business purposes:
+We may use the personal information we collect for one or more of the following business or commercial purposes:

 - To fulfill or meet the reason for which the information is provided.

 - For auditing relating to consumer transactions including ad impressions and compliance with regulations.